cekbote/coredns_ml_plugin/README.md

 The middleware is a Python Flask Server that contains the pre-trained Convolutional Neural Network.
-The Flask Server receives the domain name queried as well as the IP address of the machine used to query that particular domain as a JSON message via HTTP POST requests from the plugin.
+The Flask Server receives the domain name queried as well as the IP address of the machine used to query that particular domain name, as a JSON message, via HTTP POST requests from the plugin.

 Once the Flask Server receives the domain name and the IP address, the domain name is preprocessed and then passed to the pre-trained deep learning model.
 The